m3g/CellListMap.jl/docs/src/PeriodicSystems.md

         - [Particle simulation](@ref)

 !!! compat
-    The `PeriodicSystem` interface was available until version `0.8.29` by loading the `CellistMap.PeriodicSystems` module.
+    The `PeriodicSystems` interface was available until version `0.8.29` by loading the `CellistMap.PeriodicSystems` module.
 This is still possible, but no longer necessary in version `0.8.30` or greater.
 The `PeriodicSystems` submodule will be deprecated in future versions.